 Rapid, multimodal, critical care knowledge-sharing platform for COVID-19 pandemics

 In many areas of the world, critical care providers caring for COVID-19 patients lacked specific knowledge and were exposed to the abundance of new and unfiltered information.
 With support from the World Health Organization, we created a multimodal tele-education intervention to rapidly share critical care knowledge related to COVID-19 targeting providers in a region of Southeastern Europe.
-We delivered 60-minute weekly interactive tele-education sessions over YouTubeTM between March and May 2020, supplemented by a dedicated webpage.
-The intervention was reinforced using a secure social media platform (ViberTM) providing continuous rapid knowledge exchange among faculty and learners.
-A high level of engagement was observed with over 2,000 clinicians participating and actively interacting over a six-week period.
+We delivered 60-minute weekly interactive tele-education sessions over YouTubeTM between March 2020 and May 2020, supplemented by a dedicated webpage.
+The intervention was reinforced using a secure social media platform (ViberTM), providing continuous rapid knowledge exchange among faculty and learners.
+A high level of engagement was observed, with over 2000 clinicians participating and actively interacting over a 6-week period.
 Surveyed participants were highly satisfied with the intervention.
 Tele-education interventions using social media platforms are feasible, low-cost, and effective methods to share knowledge during the COVID-19 pandemic.